About the name

 2007-2009: Project Management

-My first year as a freelancer I spent as a project manager.
+My first year and a half as a freelancer, I spent as a PRINCE 2 project manager.

 2016-2018: Mobile Development

-In the previous years, I already looked at mobile development as I liked the versatility of app development.
-Objective-C, however, was not my thing, but then Apple introduced Swift, which was. and still is, a very nice language to work with.
-After years of working on large-scale software engineering projects, I was up for something new, and app development seemed perfect.
+In previous years, I had already looked at mobile development in my spare time, as I liked its versatility.
+However, Objective-C was not my thing, but then Apple introduced Swift as their new language for app development.
+It was, and still is, a very nice language to work with.
+So, after years of working on large-scale software engineering projects, I was up for something new, and app development seemed perfect.